uldahlalex/fs25_14_2/README.md

 - Connection manager revisit
 - Controllers vs Event Handlers and websocket flow of communication revisit

 ## Slides
 - Link: (coming soon)

+## Second round of individualized development help

+Will be Wednesday next week.
+You can book here: `https://moodle.easv.dk/mod/scheduler/view.php?id=192595` (or simply scroll down here on the Moodle page)

 ## Today's materials:
 The code examples from the presentation slides can be found in today's repo's directory *"template_onion_with_mqtt"* **(new connection manager, deployment stuff, pinging, etc.)**